learn-co-students/dsc-0-10-04-cov-corr-lab-nyc-ds-career-012819/README.md

 ### Dataset

 Included dataset (heightWeight.csv) includes 20 heights (inches) and weights(pounds).
-Yes, it is a particularly small dataset and will help us focus more on seeing covariance and correlation in action.
+Yes, it is a particularly small dataset but it will help us focus more on seeing covariance and correlation in action.
 At this point, you should be able to calculate the average height and average weight.
 You can also explain the medians, variances and standard deviations for this dataset.

 But all of those measurements are only concerned with a **single variable**.
 What if we want to see: